ASA-P/PlaywrightSynoptic/README/Useful Information.md

 2. Return within a reasonable amount of time.
 3. Produce a result that can be easily interpreted by humans.

-The last point is often overlooked.
-Scripts by themselves have no meaning if their results mean nothing to whoever is looking at them.
-Ideally, we want the opposite: interpreting a test success or failure should be close to instantaneous and give us a clear understanding of what is working and what is not.
+A script should make a test success or failure easy to spot to give a clear understanding of what is working and what is not.

-Oftentimes this is impeded by the tendency to have tests do too much.
-While it may be tempting to combine tests that have part of their flow in common to avoid a certain degree of duplication, merging them into a single test would obfuscate the meaning of a test failure as we would be testing  different features.
-If combined tests were to fail, we would be unable to easily tell which feature failed unless we were to devote additional time to diving deep into the failure - which is exactly what we are trying to avoid.

-We can avoid this pitfall by making sure our tests are verifying only one feature each.
+Tests should not do too much.
+Combining tests that have part of their flow in common into a single test would obfuscate the meaning of a test failure as different features would be tested.
+If combined tests were to fail, it is hard to identify which feature failed.
+It is preferable to use tests that verify only one feature each.

-    Always check the assertions in your test: if they are spanning more than one feature, you would likely be better off splitting your test into multiple different ones.
+Check the assertions in the test.
+If spanning more than one feature, splitting the test into multiple tests is advised.

 ## Choosing selectors

-The selectors you choose to use in your scripts will help determine how much maintenance work will go into your scripts over the course of their lifetime.
-Ideally, you want to have robust selectors in place to save yourself time and effort going forward.
+The selectors in scripts will help determine how much maintenance work will be needed in the lifetime of a script.
+Aim to have robust selectors in place.

 #### The attributes of a good selector are:

 - **Uniqueness:** choose a selector that will identify the target element, and nothing else; **IDs** are the natural choice, when available.
-- **Stability:** use an attribute that is unlikely to change as the page gets updated lowers the chances that you will need to manually update it.
+- **Stability:** use an attribute that is unlikely to change as the page gets updated. (lowers the chances that you will need to manually update it.)
 - **Conciseness:** prefer short selectors that are easier to read, understand and possibly replace if a script breaks.

 ### Examples of (potentially) good selectors
-The following might be good selectors:

 1. ```#elementId```
     - concise